Evan-Lab/DocRoadMap/Beta-test-plan.md

 ---

-### 4.2 Generation of a Roadmap Related to the Approach
+### 4.2 Generation of a Roadmap Related to the Process

 - **User**: Connected user
 - **Goal**: To ensure that the chatbot can create a process without any errors.
 - **Priority**: Very High
 - **Steps**:

-1. Select the type of case you want to create.
+1. Select the type of case process you want to create.
 2. Access the case type creation interface (chatbot)
 3. Answer the chatbot's questions and ensure they reflect the user's situation.
 4. Once done, go to the procedures page.